December 4 – 11, 2021

 All Sail SVI info pages, Click Here

 The resort islands between the USVI and Puerto Rico are crazy beautiful.
 The Spanish Virgin Islands include Vieques, Culebra, Culebrita, Cayo Pena and 28 uninhabited islands.
 The sailing is el Carib tradewind fantastic!
 The SVI are secluded enough to have only a handful of charter yachts.
 In line with our new tack to bring you more exotic sailing destinations, the SVI no longer has charter bases.
-We have secured permission to sail over from the USVI during the best time of the year.
-Captains Tania and Woody will be your guides for this week long sailing Adventure.
+Because of our experience, we have secured permission to sail over from the USVI during the best time of the year.
+Captains Tania, Woody and one more will be your guides for this week long sailing Adventure.
 Tradewind sailing, reef snorkeling, white sand beach bars; who’s in?

 The Yachts …